Analysis and Control of Input-Affine Dynamical Systems using Infinite-Dimensional Robust Counterparts: Introduction

 The contributions of this paper are, \begin{itemize} \item Formulation of infinite-dimensional robust counterparts with respect to \ac{SDR} sets along with conditions for their nonconservatism \item Evaluation of robust counterparts for Lie constraints in input-affine nonlinear systems analysis with \ac{SDR} input sets $W$ \item Quantification of \ac{SDP} computational complexity reduction as compared to original programs \item Demonstration of robust counterparts on peak and reachable set problems \end{itemize}

 Portions of this paper were presented at the 10th IFAC Symposium on Robust Control Design (ROCOND 2022) \cite{miller2021facial_short}.
-Additional content present in this paper beyond the conference version includes: \begin{itemize} \item Generalization of facial decompositions (for polytopes) to robust counterparts of \ac{SDR} sets \item Distance and (Backwards) Reachable set estimation problems \item Additional examples \item Proofs of lower semicontinuity, polynomial approximability, and nonconservatism \item Duality with measure programs and controller recovery \end{itemize}
+Additional content present in this paper beyond the conference version includes: \begin{itemize} \item Generalization of facial (polytopes) decompositions to robust counterparts of \ac{SDR} sets \item Distance and (Backwards) Reachable set estimation problems \item Robustification of discrete-time dynamics \item Additional examples \item Proofs of lower semicontinuity, polynomial approximability, and nonconservatism \item Duality with measure programs and controller recovery \end{itemize}

 This paper has the following layout: Section \ref{sec:preliminaries} provides an overview of preliminaries including notation, the analysis and control problems, robust counterparts, and \ac{SOS} theory.
-Section \ref{sec:lie_decomposed} splits the Lie derivative constraint over the \ac{SDR} uncertainty $W$ through the use of an infinite-dimensional robust counterpart.
-Section \ref{sec:robust_poly_approx} details polynomial approximation and \ac{SOS} programs of the robust counterparts.
+Section \ref{sec:lie_decomposed} splits the Lie derivative constraint over the \ac{SDR} uncertainty $W$ through the use of an parameterized robust counterpart.
+Section \ref{sec:robust_poly_approx} details \ac{SOS} programs for the robust counterparts.
+Section \ref{sec:discrete_time} applies parameterized robust counterparts to simplify problems with discrete-time dynamics.
 Section \ref{sec:data_driven_background} reviews background of the polyhedral structure of consistency constraints induced by model structures and $L_\infty$-bounded noise processes.
 Section \ref{sec:robust_examples} presents examples of robust counterparts acting on all four problems.
 Section \ref{sec:poly_conclusion} concludes the paper.
-Appendix \ref{app:continuity_robust} contains a proof showing that multiplier functions associated with a certificate of Lie constraint nonnegativity may be chosen to be continuous.
-Appendix \ref{app:integral_cost} applies robust counterparts to Lie constraints that possess integral terms (running costs).
-Appendix \ref{app:poly_robust_aux} extends a proof from \cite{fantuzzi2020bounding} that the auxiliary function for peak estimation under uncertainty may be approximated by a polynomial.
-Appendix \ref{app:poly_robust_mult} shows that the multiplier functions may be approximated by polynomials.
-Appendix \ref{app:robust_duality} discusses dual measure \acp{LP} to the developed infinite-dimensional robust counterparts and applies a moment-based scheme from \cite{majumdar2014convex, korda2014convex} to recover polynomial controller laws.
-Appendix \ref{app:analysis_control_problem} lists infinite-dimensional \acp{LP} for distance estimation, reachable set estimation, and \ac{ROA} maximization.